thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

     self.br.select_form('aspnetForm')
     self.br.form['ctl00$ContentPlaceHolder1$drpState'] = [ state_item.name ]
 {% endhighlight %}

 Note that I save a copy of the form's HTML.
-That's so that later, when we do the pagination we still have a copy of the form to work with when we update the variables to get the next page of results.
+That's so that later, when we do the pagination, we still have a copy of the form to work with when we update the variables to get the next page of results.

 Now let's print out the controls that mechanize has picked up so far from selecting the form.